dev-ai-lab/aws-architect/README.md

   - support for many programming languages:
     - Node.js (JavaScript), python, java, C#(.NET core), Ruby,
     - Custom Runtime API (community supported, example Rust or Golang))
+  - To reuse code in more than one aws lambda, consider using `aws lambda layer`
   - Easy monitoring through AWS CloudWatch
   - Easy to get more resources per functions (up to 10GB of RAM!).
 Increasing RAM will also improve CPU and network!
   - Lambda Container Image